Help Us Change the Way the World Learns

-- Community Educational Engagement partners with more than 30 organizations to bring free, hands-on science to schools, community centers, children’s hospitals, and after-school programs.
+· Our Community Educational Engagement Program partners with more than 30 organizations around the world to bring free science education to schools, community centers, children’s hospitals, and after-school programs in diverse communities.

 · Our High School Explainer Program gives high school students a chance to develop career skills and explore their passion for science.
 Through this innovative education, employment, and mentoring program, the Exploratorium is one of the largest private employers of Bay Area teenagers.

 · Our Field Trip Program provides free access to more than 100,000 students and teachers who visit us from Title I schools each year.
 California public school teachers also receive free admission to the museum, thanks to the generous support of our corporate partner, Genentech.

 · For more than 25 years, our Teacher Institute has provided trainings for thousands of science and math teachers to learn new and innovative inquiry-based, hands-on learning approaches in the classroom.
 Through their online resources alone, the Teacher Institute has provided free classroom tools to more than a million educators around the world.

 Does your company share our vision?
 We frequently work with companies to identify special programs that align with philanthropic goals.
 To discuss the possibilities, please contact Leah Baumbach, Corporate Engagement and Civic Affairs Manager.